apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/overview.md

 As soon as the second generation is in place, data from the first generation that is still used by the user is copied over to the second generation.
 From this moment on, new data will be assigned to the second generation.
 Now the system contains data from the first and the second generation, but only data from the second generation is used.
-The compaction algorithm can now remove every piece of data from the first generation.
+The garbage collector can now remove every piece of data from the first generation.
 This removal is safe, because every piece of data that is still in use was copied to the second generation when garbage collection started.

 The process of creating a new generation, migrating data to the new generation and removing an old generation is usually referred to as a "garbage collection cycle".